Skip to content

 Programmingoneonone

-For the linked representation of a binary tree, we use a node that has three parts. in the left part, we store the reference of the left child of the node in the right part, we store the reference of the right child and in the middle part, we store the value of the node.
+Linked representation of a binary tree – For the linked representation of a binary tree, we use a node that has three parts.
+In the left part, we store the reference of the left child of the node; in the right part, we store the reference of the right child, and in the middle part, we store the value of the node.

 Linked representation of binary tree

-We also maintain the reference of the root node using a variable.
+We also maintain the reference to the root node using a variable.

-Linked representation of Binary tree program in Python
+Linked representation of a binary tree program in Python

 from collections import deque